Why and how to plan for some easy summer learning for your kids with dyslexia.

 Summer is just around the corner and many of us are considering what, if any, academic learning to do over the next few months.

-Kids are always learning but when is it a good idea to plan for some learning time into your summer break?
+It’s important to remember that kids are always learning, but when is it a good idea to plan for some more academic learning into your summer break?

-The term ‘summer slide’ was coined based on research that shows many kids lose up to 30% of what they’ve learned the year before over the summer months.
+If you’re reading (or listening to) this post, you’ve probably heard the term ‘summer slide’.
+That phrase is based on research showing how kids can lose up to 30% of what they’ve learned during the school year over the summer break.

-As homeschoolers, we are not immune to this – especially if we’re homeschooling kids with dyslexia or any other language-based learning difficulties.
+As homeschoolers, we are not immune to this – especially if we’re homeschooling kids with dyslexia or any other language-based learning difficulties who have trouble remembering even without the summer slide.

 Before we talk about when and why to plan for some summer learning, let’s look at a few reasons NOT to do summer school.

 - Your elementary-aged kids haven’t finished their curriculum.
-If you really want to finish or are enjoying the curriculum, then yes, go ahead and keep working on it through the summer.
+If you all really want to finish or are enjoying the curriculum, then yes, go ahead and keep working on it through the summer.
 But, if your motivation is to check off the box of finishing for finishing’s sake – don’t do it.
 You need a break from the pressure of teaching as much as your kids need a break from learning.
 One exception to this could be math.
-Doing a few math lessons per week year round can help kids not forget what they’ve been learning and help them stay up to grade level if they are able.
+Doing a few math lessons per week year round can help kids not forget what they’ve been learning and help them stay on grade level if they are able.
+For more information on expectations and priorities for learning during the elementary years, read this post.

-- Your kids are becoming resistant to learning, If your kids are showing signs of resistance to school beyond the usual minor resistance, it may be healthier for everyone to take a break from formal learning and be a little more intentional about cultivating everyday learning with experiences like cooking, gardening, pets, trips to farms, museums, etc or whatever is of particular interest to your kids.
-This is sometimes referred to as ‘deschooling’.
+- Your kids are becoming resistant to learning, If your kids are showing signs of resistance to school beyond the usual minor resistance, it may be healthier for everyone to take a break from formal learning.
+Summer is a great time to be a little more intentional about cultivating an enjoyment of learning with experiences like cooking fun food, planting a garden, getting or training a pet, day trips to farms, museums, and nature preserves, doing a few fun camps, or whatever is of particular interest to your kids.
+This break from academics is sometimes referred to as ‘deschooling’.
 You can learn more about what deschooling is as well as when and how to use one to restore your child’s natural love of learning here.
 Another article that may be helpful if you are experiencing strong resistance to learning is this – Help for the Shut Down Learner.

-Let’s look at some reasons why some academic learning in the summer can be good.
+Let’s look at some reasons why some academic learning in the summer may be good.

 - You want to finish a curriculum.
-I know I just discouraged this thinking a minute ago but here’s when finishing a curriculum over the summer can be good.
-You intentionally planned to school on a year round schedule.
-This is just what it sounds like.
-Year round schooling is choosing to have a more relaxed learning schedule during the traditional school year by allowing time to complete a curriculum love the summer months.
+I know I just discouraged this thinking a minute ago but finishing a curriculum over the summer can be good if you intentionally planned to school on a year round schedule.
+Year round schooling is choosing to have a more relaxed learning schedule during the traditional school year by allowing time to complete a curriculum during the summer months.
+Learn more about homeschool schedules here.
 Another reason to finish a curriculum over the summer may to be to complete a high school requirement.
 Be aware however, that high school credits are based on time spent learning.
 If your child has worked on a curriculum or course and spent at least 60 hours for a semester (roughly 4 hours per week average) or 120 hours for a yearlong course (roughly 4 hours per week average) that counts as a credit.
 NOTE: It is recommended by HSLDA that your student completes at least 75–80% of the assignments in a textbook to earn the credit but this is entirely up to you!
+For more information on expectations and learning in the high school years, check out my Homeschool High School Essentials Course.

 - Remediation of weak areas of learning.
-For kids with language-based learning difficulties like dyslexia, things like spelling, reading fluency, and math facts can lag behind those of traditional learners.
-In general, as long as our kids aren’t feeling super discourage or resistant (see above) I like to and recommend working on areas of weakness over the summer.
-I’ll share resources for doing this below.
+For kids with language-based learning difficulties like dyslexia, learning to read and spell can take a lot longer than for traditional learners.
+As long as our kids aren’t feeling super discourage or resistant (see above), it can be a good idea to continue with remediation by continuing with a tutor or by doing remediation at home to work on areas of weakness over the summer.
+Learn more about the best at home reading programs for dyslexia here.

 - Gives some structure to your days.
-Hands up if you’re already worried that your kids will gravitate towards screens without some kid of structure to their days.
+Hands up if you’re already worried that your kids will gravitate towards screens without some kind of structure to their days.
 A daily structure or routine can be a life saver for families during the summer.
+I like to find things like math fact review, handwriting practice, Hi-Lo books for them to read, etc.

 - Kids forget less.
 The bottom line is that all kids forget some of what they learned over the summer break.
 By spending a small amount of time either daily or a few days per week, that summer slide will be less.